reverendx/interviewPrep/README.md

 ## Leetcode's 75
 ### Consists of a list of 75 Leetcode problems to teach you *most* of what you need to know to ACE that first interview and LAND your first Software dev job.

 ### I will be grouping these problems by concepts, this is helpful for practicing a certain subject but also to identify patterns and hopefully this also helps us to get more comfortable withem.
+(I will be adding a checklist because this is a guide for you just as much as it is mine :P)

 ## Arrays